Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

 \subsection{Methodology}

-\parab{Topologies.} We use the publicly released WAN topology B4~\cite{b4}, a real network topology from a global commercial cloud provider anonymized as Anon, and two topologies from the Internet Topology Zoo~\cite{knight2011internet}---UsCarrier and Kdl.
-To evaluate \sysname on large networks, we adapt the AS-level topology of the Internet~\cite{caida_as}.
-Table~\ref{tab:topologies} summarizes the number of nodes and edges in the above topologies.
-We precompute four shortest paths between every source-destination node pair.
-For those topologies that do not come with link capacities, we set the capacities such that the allocations generated by the best TE scheme in an experiment satisfies most traffic demand.
+\parab{Topologies.} We consider five WAN topologies: Google's private WAN (B4~\cite{b4}), Microsoft's software-defined WAN (SWAN~\cite{swan}), two topologies from the Internet Topology Zoo~\cite{knight2011internet}---UsCarrier and Kdl---and an AS-level internet topology~\cite{caida_as} adapted for WAN purposes, denoted as ``ASN.''
+Their numbers of nodes and edges are summarized in Table~\ref{tab:topologies}, with additional topology characteristics in Appendix~\ref{sec:topology-details}.
+We adopt the path formulation of TE used in production (Appendix~\ref{sec:te-formulation}), and precompute 4 shortest paths~\cite{ncflow,pop} between every pair of nodes as the candidate paths to allocate flows.
+In cases where link capacities are not provided, we set the capacities to ensure that the best-performing TE scheme satisfies a majority of traffic demand.

-\parab{Traffic data.} We collect traffic data over a 20-day period in 2022 on Anon, the production WAN operated by a global commercial cloud provider.
-The network traffic between node pairs in each five-minute interval is aggregated and considered as an input demand matrix to TE.
-We transform the real data collected on Anon into other topologies in a random fashion while retaining the realism in the original data.
-For each node pair in a different topology, we generate a time series of demand matrices by randomly selecting a source-destination pair in Anon, along with their demand matrices from a contiguous sequence of intervals.
-Each sequence starts at a random position.

-We generate the training, validation, and test data sets similarly by sampling disjoint sequences from the data described above, where each sequence contains 700 intervals for training, 100 intervals for validation, and 200 intervals for testing.
+\parab{Traffic data.} We collect traffic data over a 20-day period in 2022 from SWAN, the production inter-datacenter WAN at Microsoft.
+The total traffic observed in each 5-minute interval between every source-destination pair is considered as their demand.
+To translate these traffic demands from SWAN to other topologies, we map each new node pair to a random node pair in SWAN, and randomly sample disjoint sequences of traffic matrices, with 700 consecutive intervals for training, 100 for validation, and 200 for testing.